glassleo/ArmyData/README.md

 # ArmyData

 A rather crude addon that simply keeps track of character information for all your characters in a global table that other addons can acess (like WeakAuras).
+No one except me will probably ever realistically use this.

 There is a slash command to display some gold/currency data.
 Other than that you will need to write your own WeakAuras or addons to display the information.